 - Providing recommendations which were included in the Bergin Report following the Public Inquiry under the Charitable Fundraising Act (NSW 2017-2018);

 - Acting for a client in relation to the NSW Parliamentary Inquiry into off protocol prescribing of chemotherapy in NSW (2017); and

 - Acting for a public hospital before the Independent Commission Against Corruption Investigation into corrupt conduct involving alleged fraud on Two Sydney Hospitals (Project Charity) (2011).

-- Privacy – drafting privacy policies, advising on privacy complaints and serious data breaches – Alison acted for NeHTA (now the National Digital Health Agency) on privacy issues concerning Australia’s Personal Electronic Health Record (now known as My health Record).
+- Acted for NeHTA (now the National Digital Health Agency) on privacy issues concerning Australia’s Personal Electronic Health Record (now known as My Health Record).
 She has also represented for hospitals on various privacy cases.